 - Our two-year Level 3 courses generate the same UCAS points as three A Levels, so that students can progress to university.

 - Access employs professional tutors, the majority of whom have direct experience of the creative industries.

 - Because our tutors are creative people, they are able to empathise with the students and their aspirations.

 - Ofsted commented in 2016, ‘Tutors plan learning comprehensively and staff understand individual learners’ needs well.
 They provide engaging and stimulating learning activities which learners enjoy taking part in.’

 - In 2014, the ISI said, ‘Teachers have excellent subject knowledge and are highly effective at building students’ enthusiasm and confidence for learning.
 They are generous with their time in and out of the classroom and have extremely good relationships with their students, who feel they care for them as individuals.’

 - Each centre has a team of Learning Support Tutors who help students achieve.
 We monitor a student’s learning requirements and we work hard to make sure they are comfortable with their learning plan.

 - We work with your child to support the development of their maths and English.
-If your child has achieved a D grade, or grade 3 or 4 on the new GCSE specifications, then we help them to improve their grade.
-If your child has achieved lower than a D grade (or grade 3 or 4), then we conduct an initial assessment of their maths and English abilities.
-We use this information to decide whether Functional Skills or GCSEs are the best option.
-Either way we will provide support to develop their maths and English skills.
+If your child has achieved a grade 3 or 4, then we help them to improve their grade.
+If your child has achieved lower than a grade 3 or 4, then we conduct an initial assessment of their maths and/or English abilities and deliver the GCSE alongside their main course.

 - We provide an online learning portal where students can access information about their courses and assignments.
 Students can submit work and see tutor feedback and marking.